cudmore/pie-analysis/video-player/readme.md

 | [			| Previous Chunk
 | ]			| Next Chunk

-There are currently 9 different event types corresponding to keyboard 1, 2, 3, 4, 5, 6, 7, 8, 9.
+There are currently 9 event types corresponding to keyboard 1, 2, 3, 4, 5, 6, 7, 8, 9.

 ## Menus